 McGuire was laicized (removed from the priesthood by the Vatican) at his request in 2006.

-McGuire is still alive and is believed to be residing in the Sea Isle City, New Jersey, area.
-He is 76 years old.
+McGuire is believed to be residing in the Sea Isle City, New Jersey, area.